 Remote Call Forwarding – Similar to call forwarding.
-Calls from a local telephone number can be forwarded to long distance number (in another city for example) without the caller be charged for long distance fees.
+Calls from a local telephone number can be forwarded to long-distance numbers (in another city for example) without the caller be charged for long-distance fees.

 Remote / Duplicate Extensions –Shared line presence on multiple phones with simultaneous ringing.

 Remote Location – Ability to use phone system and access phone system features external to the physical phone system location.

 Ring Conductor – A telephony term used to describe one of the two conductors in a cable pair used to provide telephone service.
 This term was originally coined from its position as the second (ring) conductor of a tip-ring-sleeve switchboard plug.

 Ring Network – A local area network in which devices are connected in a closed-loop or ring as opposed to a bus network.

 Ring Tones – Customizable audible alerts, representing various telephone activities.
 Allows audible distinguishing of internal calls, external calls, and can be assigned to specific phone numbers or activities.

 Secretary Functions – Permits a station user to answer an internal or external incoming call on the Boss’ line, announce, consult, transfer back to the boss or Voice Mail by re-depressing the boss’ line.
 This is generally used to screen calls.

 Serial Transmission – Sending pulses (information) one right after another.
 The opposite would be a parallel transmission.